schretie/genery/README.md

 ```
 npm install genery
 ```
+## Before Starting
+All the example bellow are available in the folder test/doc.js in Git

 ## Getting Started
 The gerery API must be used as follow to execute a generator that yield promise: